1992 San Diego Chargers season: Head coaching change

-Dan Henning, the Chargers' head coach for the past three seasons, was fired by general manager Bobby Beathard on December 23, 1991, the day after the Chargers completed a 4–12 campaign.
+Dan Henning, the Chargers' head coach for the previous three seasons, was fired by general manager Bobby Beathard on December 23, 1991, the day after the Chargers completed a 4–12 campaign.
 Henning had gone 16–32 during his tenure; his entire staff of assistants were also dismissed.

-On December 22, Beathard had denied rumours that Georgia Tech head coach Bobby Ross was already set to be installed as Henning's replacement.
+On December 22, Beathard had denied rumours that Georgia Tech Yellow Jackets head coach Bobby Ross was already set to be installed as Henning's replacement.
 Nonetheless, Ross remained among the favorites for the role.
-On December 25, Georgia Tech won the Aloha Bowl by a single point; Ross interviewed for the Chargers job on 30 Dec, and unveiled as head coach on January 2, 1992.
+On December 25, Georgia Tech won the Aloha Bowl by a single point; Ross interviewed for the Chargers job on December 30, and was unveiled as head coach on January 2, 1992.
 Ross' five-year stint in Georgia had seen the Yellow Jackets win a share of the National Championship in 1990.
-His accomplishments with the Chargers over the next five seasons would earn him a place in their Hall of Fame.
+His accomplishments with the Chargers over the next five seasons included a Super Bowl appearance in 1994, and would earn him a place in their Hall of Fame.

 Ross appointed Bill Arnsparger as defensive coordinator after Beathard arranged a meeting.
 Arnsparger, an NFL coach from 1964 to 1983, had been acting as the University of Florida's athletic director.
 In the early 70s, he had won two Super Bowls with Miami as a defensive coordinator, running their "No-Name" defense, and faced San Diego in the same role in the Epic in Miami a decade later.
 Arnsparger installed a 4–3 defense, a switch from the 3–4 alignment preferred by his predecessor Ron Lynn.

 Other coaching appointees included numerous assistants Ross brought with him from Georgia Tech.
-Ralph Friedgen, who had also been with Ross in his previous job at Maryland, was installed as running game coordinator and tight ends coach; the post of offensive coordinator went unfilled until Friedgen was promoted to it two seasons later.
+Ralph Friedgen, who had also been with Ross in a prior job at Maryland, was installed as running game coordinator and tight ends coach; the post of offensive coordinator went unfilled until Friedgen was promoted to it two seasons later.

-Departures
+Players change

 For the second consecutive year, the Chargers lost 11 players through Plan B free agency.
-These included Sam Seale, who had started every game at cornerback in 1991, defensive end George Hinkle, a starter in 13 games, and Kitrick Taylor, who had served as both a receiver and punt returner.
-Safety Anthony Shelton was injured during training camp, had shoulder surgery and missed the entire season, while H-Back Craig McEwen was waived; neither played in the NFL again.
+These included Sam Seale, who had started every game at cornerback in 1991, defensive end George Hinkle, a starter in 13 games, and Kitrick Taylor, who had served as both a wide receiver and punt returner.
+Safety Anthony Shelton was injured during training camp, had shoulder surgery, and missed the entire season, while H-Back Craig McEwen was waived; neither played in the NFL again.

-An well-established name on the defensive line also departed, after failing to come to contract terms with the Chargers.
+A well-established name on the defensive line also departed after failing to come to contract terms with the Chargers.
 Joe Phillips had been the Chargers' starting nose tackle the previous season, his fifth with the club.
 He was a holdout through training camp, asking either for more money or to be traded.
 On 9 September, he narrowly missed a final deadline to accept a two-year deal, and Beathard announced that negotiations were over.
 Phillips was released on September 21, and signed for the Chiefs.